Red House Painters: Dissolution and post-breakup

 Prior to the release of Old Ramon, Kozelek released a solo seven-song EP entitled Rock 'n' Roll Singer in 2000.
-The record consisted of three original acoustic compositions with minor full-band arrangements and four covers (three from Bon Scott-era AC/DC, and John Denver's "Around and Around") that further revealed Kozelek's fascination with 1970s classic rock.
-Six months later, Kozelek released his first solo album, What's Next to the Moon, which was made up entirely of acoustic covers of even more Bon Scott-era AC/DC songs, including re-recorded versions of the tracks that had appeared on the previous EP.
+The record consisted of three original acoustic compositions with minor full-band arrangements and four covers (three from Bon Scott–era AC/DC, and John Denver's "Around and Around") that further revealed Kozelek's fascination with 1970s classic rock.
+Six months later, Kozelek released his first solo album, What's Next to the Moon, which was made up entirely of acoustic covers of even more Bon Scott–era AC/DC songs, including re-recorded versions of the tracks that had appeared on the previous EP.
 The record was uncharacteristic of Kozelek (though he was prone to covering songs by his favorite artists) in that it is one of the shortest full-length albums of his to date, clocking in at just over thirty minutes.
 Both the EP and album were released by Badman Recordings.

 4AD would release the best-of package, Retrospective, in July 1999.
-Kozelek subsequently contributed to the AIDS benefit album The Shanti Project Collection, and organized and appeared on Take Me Home: A Tribute to John Denver, a John Denver tribute album (along with like-minded artists like Bonnie 'Prince' Billy, Low, and The Innocence Mission).
-He also dabbled in acting, playing small parts in the Cameron Crowe films Almost Famous and Vanilla Sky, as well as appearing more prominently as a rock musician alongside Jason Schwartzman in the 2005 Steve Martin vehicle Shopgirl.
+Kozelek subsequently contributed to the AIDS benefit album The Shanti Project Collection, and organized and appeared on Take Me Home: A Tribute to John Denver, a John Denver tribute album (along with like-minded artists like Bonnie "Prince" Billy, Low, and the Innocence Mission).
+He also dabbled in acting, playing small parts in the Cameron Crowe films Almost Famous and Vanilla Sky, as well as appearing more prominently as a rock musician alongside Jason Schwartzman in the 2005 Steve Martin film Shopgirl.

 Phil Carney occasionally accompanies Kozelek on tour dates, playing second guitar.
 Drummer Anthony Koutsos is also a real estate agent in San Francisco.

 Sun Kil Moon

 In 2003, Kozelek and Koutsos, along with Geoff Stanfield and Tim Mooney, reformed as Sun Kil Moon, releasing the acclaimed album Ghosts of the Great Highway on Jetset Records.
-In a 2005 interview with The Onions AV Club, Kozelek confirmed that he considered Sun Kil Moon essentially a continuation of Red House Painters, but that he changed the band name to grab the interest of critics who had gotten bored with, or stopped paying attention to, his previous band.
+Following the release of Old Ramon, Kozelek discussed plans for a seventh Red House Painters record, expected to release in 2002.
+Despite this album never materializing, many of the songs present on Ghosts of the Great Highway originated as Red House Painters songs, most notably "Duk Koo Kim", which the band played frequently during their 2001 tour.
+In a 2005 interview with The A.V.
+Club, Kozelek confirmed that he considered Sun Kil Moon essentially a continuation of Red House Painters, but that he changed the band name to grab the interest of critics who had gotten bored with, or stopped paying attention to, his previous band.